 You’ll earn 15 credits at Masters level (SCQF Level 11) with this course.
 You can use these credits towards our:

-Masters in Health Data Science
+Masters in Health Data Science (on campus)

 Build your learning with more short courses

 We have a range of online healthcare and medicine short courses you can use to build your skills.

 Many carry credits you can build up into postgraduate qualifications, including Masters degrees:

 Nationally and internationally, there’s a critical shortage in data-intensive analytic capacity applied to healthcare.

 This course is a perfect first step for building your skills towards a career in health data science.
 It will help you work towards a career as a:

 - health data scientist